The following patent was granted by

 4.6) Data Mining of the Central Database

-The information stored in the Central Database 2,
+The information stored in the Central Database 2, including

-searched (i.e. mined) by various authorized computer
+(i.e. mined) by various authorized computer programs.
+We now

-programs.
-We now consider a number of these processes:
+consider a number of these processes:

-4.6.1) Check for Unusual Behavior--Block 201 in FIG.
+4.6.1) Check for Unusual

-particular Visitor-Visa Card 400, or a visitor's overstay.
+Visitor-Visa Card 400, or a visitor's overstay.

 In the fraud case, it could be that a person simply